JSheldon3488/DeepRL_Continuous_Control/README.md

 ## Introduction

 This project trains agents to solve the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
-A video of a 10 trained agent is below.
+To give you an idea of what the environment looks like a video of a 10 trained agent is below.
 The rotating green orbs are the goal states, and the agents are the simulated robot arms trying to continuously stay in the goal states.
+This project originally comes from the [Udacity Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 <p align="center">
     <img src = "https://user-images.githubusercontent.com/10624937/43851024-320ba930-9aff-11e8-8493-ee547c6af349.gif">